-Commercial sector solar PV systems have doubled from 34 systems in 2013-14 to over 51 systems in 2016-17.
+A key change in the commercial sector is the popularity of solar PV systems, with almost double the number of systems from 28 systems in 2013-14 to 58 systems in 2016-17.

 Energy based technology shifts are occurring locally.
-Petrol vehicles are being replaced with diesel vehicles and five electric vehicles are registered in the area1.
+Petrol vehicles are being replaced with diesel vehicles.
 A reduction in vehicle fuel use of 21% from 2006-07 to 2016-17 has seen the dominant trend of increasing yearly fuel use turn around.